 Types of Motion

-Following are some different types of motions:
+Following are the different types of motions:

 Rectilinear motion, also known as linear motion, is said to be present if the object or the particle moves along a straight line.
 In other words, rectilinear motion is also known as straight-line motion.
 For example, children sliding down a slide, an apple falling from a tree, etc.